-With BIM-Integrum, Beneens wants to set up a system that displays all the materials used in a building in the right quantity and in the right position.
-By developing a system for this and linking it to the BIM model, Beneens generates a platform that can display the as-built file, the post-intervention file, the maintenance guidelines and the potential for urban mining in one convenient, user-friendly view.
+With the BIM Integrum project, Beneens wants to develop a system that displays all materials used in a building in the right quantity and position.
+We want to achieve this by setting up an online platform that displays the as-built file, the post-intervention file, the maintenance guidelines and the potential for urban mining in a single clear and user-friendly viewer.

-On this platform, pre-programmed (automatically generated) measurement statements, filters and views will make it easy - even for people who are not familiar with 3D software - to browse through digital as-built files.
-These can be building owners, maintenance companies, technicians and renovators, but also future urban miners.
+On the platform, pre-programmed measurements, filters and views will make it easy to browse through digital as-built files, even for people who are not familiar with 3D software.
+This could include building owners, maintenance companies, technicians, renovators, as well as future urban miners.

-By building a workable and user-friendly tool to transform all the information from a thorough BIM model into a usable raw material depot, Beneens wants to be able to give even more used materials in buildings a new life.
+With this user-friendly tool that transforms all the information from a thorough BIM model into a usable resource repository, we aim to give new life to even more used materials from buildings.

 Together with our partners, and especially thanks to the expertise of the WTCB, we arrived at a set of workable parameters for a building passport after several brainstorming sessions.

 We worked out a simple calculation model for a circularity score.
 This gives us a tool to value the circularity of buildings based on materials and quantities used.